Panshrex/ECO475-Thesis/README.md

 The primary dataset utilized for this paper is a monthly county-level panel of vehicle populations published by the State of Washington Department of Licensing.
-The dataset is grouped by vehicle class (passenger versus truck) and drivetrain (battery-electric, hybrid-electric, and non-electric), and covers the time period from January 2017 to December 2022.
+The dataset is grouped by vehicle class (passenger versus truck) and drivetrain (battery-electric, hybrid-electric, and non-electric), and covers the time from January 2017 to December 2022.
 Other variables include county-level demographic data (population, education, income, and poverty) published by the Economic Research Service of the US Department of Agriculture, monthly fuel (gasoline) price data published by the US Energy Information Administration, and